 Try to avoid general MS Word-like format style piling of contact details and other information.
 This will destroy the email signature format.

 You could add animated GIFs, but most email programs won’t render them to play.
-Animated GIFs are considered as dangerous content in Outlook and it has been blocked since Outlook 2007 so only the first frame is shown.
+Animated GIFs are considered dangerous content in Outlook, and it has been blocked since Outlook 2007, so only the first frame is shown.
 Interestingly enough, Outlook for Mac does render them fully and most web-based email apps as well as on mobiles.
 So you could, in fact, consider using them…

 There are a few issues here.
 First, what if you want to update it?
 Ya, that’s a pain.
-Second, and probably most importantly actually, is that there’s every real chance your image location may change or get mixed up in formatting and your emails will end with everyone’s least favorite error message – the red X.
+Second, and probably most importantly, actually, is that there’s every real chance your image location may change or get mixed up in formatting, and your emails will end with everyone’s least favourite error message – the red X.

 Spam magnet.
 Provide a link to it instead.